erlendsellie/HomeAssistantConfig/README.md

 - Sonoff controlled bathroom fan, turns on when humidity is high.
 - Ikea Trådfri switch for bed blanket warmer
 - Ikea Trådfri switches for electric car heater, with notification before we go to bed if it's freezing overnight.
-- Game timer.
-After hunting, game birds are supposed to hang for 40 'daydegrees'.
-This package appendes the temperature for each hour, and notifies me when the bird is ready for the freezer.
 - Ring Doorbell
 - Google Nest speakers for announcement and multi room music.
 - Ender 3 3D Printer connected with Octoprint.